Neil LaBute: Critical response

-Critics have responded to his plays as having a misanthropic tone.
+Critics have responded to his plays saying they have a misanthropic tone.
 Rob Weinert-Kendt in The Village Voice referred to LaBute as "American theater's reigning misanthrope".
-The New York Times said that critics labeled him a misanthrope on the release of his film Your Friends & Neighbors because of the film's strong misanthropic plot and characters.
+The New York Times said that critics labeled him a misanthrope upon the release of his film Your Friends & Neighbors because of the film's strong misanthropic plot and characters.
 Britain's Independent newspaper in May 2008 dubbed him "America's misanthrope par excellence".
-Citing the misanthropic tone of the plot in the films In the Company of Men, Your Friends & Neighbors and The Shape of Things, film critic Daniel Kimmel identified a pattern running through LaBute's work of being that the unlikeable, main antagonists of those three films end up getting away with their lying, scheming and mis-deeds, coming out on top of all the other characters as the real winners of those stories by quoting: "Neil LaBute is a misanthrope who assumes that only callous and evil people, who use and abuse others, can survive in this world."
+Citing the misanthropic tone of the plot in the films In the Company of Men, Your Friends & Neighbors, and The Shape of Things, film critic Daniel Kimmel identified a pattern running through LaBute's work of being that the unlikeable, main antagonists of those three films end up getting away with their lying, scheming and mis-deeds, coming out on top of all the other characters as the real winners of those stories by quoting: "Neil LaBute is a misanthrope who assumes that only callous and evil people, who use and abuse others, can survive in this world."
 Critics labeled him a misogynist after the release of In the Company of Men.

+Personal life

+Neil was married to Lisa Gore LaBute, with whom he has two adult children.
+He and actress Gia Crovatin married in 2016.

 Honors

 In 2013, LaBute was named one of the winners of the American Academy of Arts and Letters' Arts and Letters Awards in Literature.
+He became a Fellow of the International Association of Theatre Leaders (IATL) in 2023.